 - 2 cloves garlic minced

-- 2 cups packed kale leaves tough stems removed, finely chopped
+- 2 cups kale leaves tough stems removed, finely chopped, packed

-- 1 cup cooked rice I used tri-color rice from Trader Joe's
+- 1 cup rice cooked and cooled to room temp, I used tri-color rice from Trader Joe's

 - 1 teaspoon cumin